 "The ambition is to strengthen Kista as Europe's ICT cluster"

-Interview with the director of Senseable Stockholm Lab
+Interview with KTH director of Senseable Stockholm Lab

 What do you see in the future for Sensable Stockholm Lab?

-"I am an associate professor at KTH and hold a professorship at UiT The Arctic University of Norway in Tromsö, equivalent to a Swedish professorship where I do research in artificial intelligence and am the director of the CAI lab.
-I am also an Adjunct professor at the Norwegian University of Science and Technology.
-Previously, I was deputy coordinator for the ICT platform at KTH and Strategic Research Areas - Information and Communication - The Next Generation"
+"I am an associate professor at KTH and hold a professorship at UiT, The Arctic University of Norway in Tromsö, where I do research in artificial intelligence and am the director of the CAI lab.
+I am also an Adjunct Professor at the Norwegian University of Science and Technology, NTNU Trondheim.
+Previously, I was deputy coordinator for the ICT platform at KTH and Strategic Research Areas - Information and Communication - The Next Generation."

 Can you tell us a bit about what you are currently researching?

-"Right now I am working on several projects, one is about trying to get robots to understand facial expressions and non-verbal communication.
+"Right now, I am working on several projects; one is trying to get robots to understand facial expressions and non-verbal communication.
 In another project, we look at how a robot can be a teacher."

-"The ambition is for SSL to participate and be involved in strengthening Kista's position as Europe's leading ICT cluster.
-The investment in Kista is estimated to generate 8,000 new jobs and the same number of homes, which is a powerful injection into the local community, but also for the whole of Sweden.
-The lab must be an actor that brings together researchers, companies and other actors to meet and collaborate and meet the needs of our stakeholders such as the Stockholm Chamber of Commerce, the City of Stockholm, Kista Science City and more.
-We will work out solutions together."
+"The ambition is for SSL to participate and strengthen Kista's position as Europe's leading ICT cluster.
+The Kista area is undergoing rapid urban development with investments estimated to generate 8,000 new jobs and the same number of homes, which is a powerful injection into the local community and the whole of Sweden.
+The Lab must be an actor that brings together researchers, companies, and other actors to meet and collaborate and meet the needs of our stakeholders, such as the Stockholm Chamber of Commerce, the City of Stockholm, Kista Science City and more.
+We will work out solutions together to make Kista one of Stockholm's most inspiring neighborhoods to live and work in.
+Kista shall attract prominent researchers and entrepreneurs, nationally and internationally. "

 Is there any research that Senseable Stockholm Lab has done so far that you particularly want to highlight?